 Madurai, the cultural capital of Tamil Nadu, is one of the oldest continuously inhabited cities of India.
-Ruled by Pandya kings for the longest time in its history, Madurai is constructed in the form of a lotus.
+Ruled by Pandya kings for the longest time in its history, it is called as the 'Lotus City' as it was planned and built in the shape of a lotus.

 Madurai is known for Meenakshi Amman Temple, dedicated to the goddess Meenakshi with a sanctum for her consort, Sundareshwarar.
 There are many other ancient temples in Madurai, including Thiruparankundram.
 It is one of the important old temples dedicated to Lord Muruga(Karthikeya) and is located on a hillock approximately 8 km from the city.

 Having trade ties with ancient Rome, the place holds a great cultural heritage.
 With bustling bazaars and fantastic street food, Madurai has heritage walks conducted throughout the day.

 Tamil speakers and long-term visitors may be interested in the classes and workshops offered in subjects as diverse as t'ai chi and local herbs.
 Madurai is instrumental in promoting Tamil language and preserving the culture.

 ₹ 5,000 onwards

 Breath-taking temples and monuments.
 Scrumptious cuisine .
 The locals are extremely helpful and hospitable.

 The public transport system is unreliable.
 Language may prove to be a barrier as the locals do not speak Hindi and rarely speak English.

 Ask a question from the travellers who have experience.

 Q. Package details pleaseAnswer this question